MarcelineVQ/QuestRepeat/readme.md

 QuestRepeat
 ===

-Repeat quests, record the quest you want to do by holding alt.
+Repeat quests and rewards.
+---

-Holding alt while speaking to the npc will repeat the quest, including chosen quest rewards.
+Hold ctrl when clicking the button to accept your quest reward and continue holding it while speaking to the npc to repeat the quest, including chosen quest reward.
+Speak to the npc again without ctrl pressed to reset this.

 ___
 * This addon is made by and for `Weird Vibes` of Turtle WoW.